andrei-hrb/concept-shop/README.md

 # Concept Shop

-A animation heavy concept for a SPA's homepage.
+An animation heavy concept for a SPA's homepage.
 View the website [here](https://concept.project.hirbu.ro/).